-Thus, the project is designed so that the youth workers could not only to improve their public speaking skills but also to share their knowledge obtained during the course to the target audience.
+Thus, the project is designed so that the youth workers could not only improve their public speaking skills but also share their knowledge obtained during the course with the target audience.
 This will lead to the target audience (youth, including people with fewer opportunities) being able to increasingly advocate for their and other people’s rights, raise awareness on important issues, etc.

 The aim of this project is to empower youth workers and youth to present and raise awareness on the contemporary hot issues, encourage dialogue and acceptance through improvement of public speaking skills and advocacy tools.
 This, in the long term, would lead to more acceptant, aware and inclusive society.